Sentry71/arcade/README.md

 Game link: http://sentry71.github.io/arcade/

+Simply click on the link above to start playing!

 The Story
 ---
 The program leads for Udacity's Front End Web Developer nanodegree, Miriam Swords Kalk and Michael Wales, are having a conversation the day before the nanodegree is set to open.
 It seems, however, that there are a few things missing.
 Miriam and Mike need YOUR help to collect the missing course materials and get the nanodegree program off to a great start.
 Can you help?